Resilient-to-Fragile Transition and Excess Volatility in Supply Chain Networks: Set-up of the model

 The dynamical update rules below are mostly accounting balances, except for the target production $y^\top_i$, for which we use a reasonable constant gain learning rule based on current realised production.

 For example, the stock dynamics at firm $i$ then reads

-Equation \eqref{e2} states that the stock of good $j$ at firm $i$ at time $t+1$ is the stock of good $j$ at firm $i$ at time $t$ minus what it has used up to produce good $i$ plus the quantity $X_{ij}(t)$ it has bought from firm $j$, all multiplied by an overall decay factor $(1-\psi_j)$, where $\psi_j$ is the perishability of good $j$.
+Equation \eqref{e2} states that the stock of good $j$ at firm $i$ and time $t+1$ is the stock of good $j$ at firm $i$ at time $t$ minus what the firm used up to produce good $i$ plus the quantity $X_{ij}(t)$ it has bought from firm $j$, all multiplied by an overall decay factor $(1-\psi_j)$, where $\psi_j$ is the perishability of good $j$.
 For durable goods, $\psi_j \approx 0$ and for instantaneously perishable goods, $\psi_j=1$.
 In the following, we will assume that $\psi_j \equiv \psi$ for all $j$.

 We now detail the equation for $X_{ij}$, the quantity bought by firm $i$ to firm $j$.
 It results from balancing the orders of firm $i$ with respect to the total delivery of firm $j$, which has to cater for the entire demand.
-There are two types of actors in demand of good $j$.
-The first one are downstream firms.
-They seek to acquire the amount of goods needed for their planned production, while storing an additional safety ``buffer''.
+There are two types of buyers of good $j$.
+The first are the downstream firms, which seek to acquire the inputs needed for their planned production plus a safety buffer.
 Thus, the orders of downstream firm $i$ to firm $j$ are given by:\footnote{Throughout this paper we will use the notation $[x]^+ = \max(x,0)$.}

 where the coefficient $\kappa \geq 0$ quantifies the safety ``buffer'': if $\kappa = 1$ then firms $i$ order twice the needed quantity.
-In a traditional economic equilibrium setting, firms would buy just what they need ($\kappa=0$) and have just enough input goods to produce what they target ($y_i = z_i S_{ij}$, $\forall i,j$).
+In a benchmark where firms face no friction and no uncertainty, firms would hold no precautionary buffer ($\kappa=0$) and keep just enough input goods to produce their current target $y_i=z_i S_{ij}\quad \forall (i,j)$.
+Positive buffers are a response to shortfall risk, following a rationale we derive in Section~\ref{sec:soc_endogenous}.

+Eq.~\eqref{e3} is known in the literature as an \textit{order-up-to} or \textit{base-stock} inventory policy.
+At each period, firm $i$ tops up its stock of input $j$ back to a target level $\displaystyle{\frac{\kappa+1}{z_i}}y_i^\top$.
+This rule is optimal when holding stock and running short both carry a per-period cost but placing an order carries no fixed cost; the result was obtained for a single firm by~\citet{Arrow1951}, see also~\citet{Zipkin2000-yk} for a textbook treatment.
+It is derived for a firm facing an exogenous shortfall-risk distribution.
+In our framework that distribution is endogenous to the entire economy, but we adopt the order-up-to policy as a natural benchmark.
+Its only free parameter is the size of the target, set by $\kappa$, which we fix endogenously in Section~\ref{sec:soc_endogenous} by weighing the cost of holding stock against the cost of running short.